moorepants/dissertation/physicalparameters.rst

 found in the same fashion as the elbow and shoulder angles, which the lesser restriction that the thigh abduction angle is zero.

-:ref:`Figure 23 <figHuman>` shows a visualization of the Yeadon modle when configured to sit on a bicycle.
+:ref:`Figure 23 <figHuman>` shows a visualization of the Yeadon model when configured to sit on a bicycle.
 The details of the calculations and all of the data is included with the Yeadon [Dembia2011]_ and BicycleParameters [Moore2011a]_ software packages.